Clinical Implant Dentistry PGDip

 In module two a further Short Answer paper and Written Exercise are set.
 Clinical surgical skills are assessed using Procedure Based Assessment tools and skill simulations (cadaver) will be assessed.

 In module three there will be an OSCE examination and a further Open Book essay with at least six weeks to complete.
 A written case presentation and oral examination are required towards the end of the module.

 The programme extends for 18 months.
 Participants will attend Newcastle Dental School one day per fortnight (on average) during academic term times; approximately 45 days in total.

 Full entry requirements are available on the University’s postgraduate prospectus degree description.

-It is strongly encouraged that a dental nurse (registered with the General Dental Council [UK]) accompanies each participant.
-Although not an absolute requirement, nurse attendance is highly desirable.
+It is strong encouraged that a dental nurse (registered with the General Dental Council [UK]) accompanies each participant.
+Nurse attendance is highly desirable.
+Attendance without a nurse is at the discretion of the Degree Programme Director.
 Attendance will provide nurses with an opportunity to secure GDC verifiable CPD and for team working aspects of implant dentistry to be developed.
 Participants and any accompanying nurses must have been granted Clinical Access to Newcastle Dental Hospital by the Newcastle Hospitals NHS Foundation Trust.

 *as defined by Training Standards in Implant Dentistry, published by the Faculty of General Dental

 Practice (UK) and endorsed by the General Dental Council (UK).